|

 Bake for 12 minutes or until golden brown.
 Let cool before removing.

-Serve warm and fill with cream cheese and jam.
+Serve warm and highly recommend filling with cream cheese and jam.

 Scon filled with cream cheese and jam on a pink plate.
 More scones behind.